Kleyt0n/Analysis-Dataset/README.md

 # Analysis Data Set
 Getting-and-Cleaning-Data-Week-4-Assignment
-This repository containst the submission for the assignment for week 4 of Getting and Cleaning Data Coursera course.
+This repository contain the submission for the assignment for week 4 of Getting and Cleaning Data Coursera course.

 •Download and unzip the data file into your R working directory.
 •Download the R source code into your R working directory.